 · Fish oils containing good levels of EPA/DHA – to reduce inflammation

 · Agnus Castus Vitex – can be helpful to support progesterone levels

 · Exercise may help with the management of endometriosis, too.
 This is because exercise can reduce estrogen levels and release “feel-good” hormones.

-· Manage stress, as too much cortisol (stress hormone) can have an impact on hormones and gut, relaxation techniques may be beneficial.
+· Manage stress, as too much cortisol (the stress hormone), can have an impact on hormones and the gut, relaxation techniques may be beneficial.
 These can include: meditation, yoga, acupuncture, massage

-In conclusion there are many ways aside conventional treatments in order to fight Endometriosis and improve the quality of life, some of them are list above, but there are many others.
+In conclusion, there are many ways aside from conventional treatments to fight Endometriosis and improve the quality of life, some of them are list above, but there are many others.